luizzan/plotly_wrapper/README.md

 # Requirements

-To automatically sign in to Plotly (to save png files) and/or configure colors:
+Saving images as PNG files is only available if signed in to Plotly.
+To automatically sign in:<br>
 Somewhere in PYTHONPATH<br>
 Create a "settings" folder<br>
-In this folder create the following files:
+In this folder create a `plotly_wrapper.py` file containing:

-plotly_wrapper.py
 ```
 USERNAME = ''
 API_KEY = ''